- Collection name: Leibniz Institute DSMZ-German Collection of Microorganisms and Cell Cultures GmbH

 The German Collection of Microorganisms and Cell Cultures has been a member of the Leibniz Association since 1996 and plays a key role in the national and international biological research community.
 As a Leibniz Institute, the non-profit DSMZ is supported by the State of Lower Saxony and funded by the Federal Government and the German states.

 The DSMZ was the first "Registered Collection" under the EU Regulation 511/2014 for the Nagoya Protocol and is the only recognized international depositary in Germany under the Budapest Treaty.
-The processes carried out at the Leibniz Institute DSMZ are certified according to various independent procedures including ISO / TC 276 Biotechnology, DIN EN ISO 9001 and OECD "Best Practice Guidelines for Biological Resource Centres".
-In addition, the department of plant virus is accredited according ISO 17034.
+The processes carried out at the Leibniz Institute DSMZ are certified according to various independent procedures including ISO/TC 276 Biotechnology, DIN EN ISO 9001 and OECD "Best Practice Guidelines for Biological Resource Centres".
+In addition, the Plant Virus Department is accredited according ISO 17034.
+In 2022, the DSMZ received the GMP certification for the identity verification of phage investigational drugs for the use in humans, according to §64 section 3f of the German Medicines Act.

 Services offered